Shiitake

 Flavors/Temps: Sweet, Neutral

-Caution: Considered safe, a very few people may develop a skin rash from eating or handling the mushrooms.
+Caution: Considered safe.
+Very few people may develop a skin rash from eating or handling the mushrooms.

-History/Folklore: Cultivation of shiitake mushrooms began in the 12th century in the mountains of central China.
-In Chinese historical writings they are referred to as an elixir of life.
-Shiitake mushrooms contain a similar amino acid profile to red meat, and are therefore a good substitute for those wishing to avoid eating meat, especially when combined with other vegetable protein sources.
+History/Folklore: The cultivation of shiitake mushrooms began in the 12th century in the mountains of central China.
+In Chinese historical writings, they are considered an elixir of life.
+Shiitake mushrooms contain a similar amino acid profile to red meat and are a good substitute for those who prefer plant protein, especially when combined with other vegetable protein sources.

-The Japanese have done extensive research on the mushrooms revealing the mushrooms nutritional and immuno-supportive properties.
-Shiitakes are unique for a plant as they contain all eight essential amino acids, as well as the essential fatty acid, linoleic acid.
+The Japanese have extensively researched the shiitake mushroom revealing its nutritional and immuno-supportive properties.
+Shiitakes are unique for a plant as they contain all eight essential amino acids, including the essential fatty acid, linoleic acid.
 Linoleic acid helps with weight loss and building muscle.
 Writings from 199 AD describe a Japanese tribe bringing shiitake mushrooms as a gift to the Japanese emperor.

 The beta-glucans found in shiitake mushrooms are known to support the immune system and heart health.
 They are known to improve circulation and counter inflammation.
 The compound eritadenine inhibits an enzyme that is involved in the production of cholesterol.
-The sterols found in the mushrooms help block cholesterol absorption in the gut and the beta-glucans are a type of fiber that can help to lower cholesterol.
-These same compounds can help treat obesity by reducing plasma lipid (fat) levels.
+Beta-glucans are a type of fiber that can help to lower cholesterol.
+The sterols block cholesterol absorption in the gut.
+These compounds can help treat obesity by reducing plasma lipid (fat) levels.
 The mushrooms can help prevent body weight gain and fat deposition.

-Shiitake mushrooms have long been used in the medicinal traditions of China, Japan, Korea, and Eastern Russia.
-In China, they have long been used to boost health and promote longevity.
+Shiitake mushrooms have a long history of use in the medicinal traditions of China, Japan, Korea, and Eastern Russia.
+In China, they are used to boost health and promote longevity.
 Research suggests that consuming shiitake mushrooms improves cell effector function and improves gut immunity helping to improve overall immune function.
 Shiitake mushrooms are one of the most popular ingredients in Chinese cuisine.
-Two particularly high-grade shiitake mushrooms are known as Dong Gu (translates as “Winter Mushroom”) and Hua Gu (translates as “Flower Mushroom”).
+Two high-grade shiitake mushrooms are known as Dong Gu (translates as “Winter Mushroom”) and Hua Gu (translates as “Flower Mushroom”).

-Shiitake mushrooms are antiviral and antibacterial helping to prevent colds and flus and even support treatment of HIV patients.
+Shiitake mushrooms are antiviral and antibacterial helping to prevent colds and flu and even supporting the treatment of HIV patients.

 The mushrooms help strengthen intestinal flora.

 The high levels of vitamin B in shiitake mushrooms can help support adrenal function.
-Deficiency in vitamin B can also cause fatigue, brain fog, and lower cognitive function.
+A deficiency in vitamin B can also cause fatigue, brain fog, and lower cognitive function.
 Shiitake mushrooms are an excellent source of B vitamins.

 Want Shiitake (Xiang Gu)?